MGI-EU/MMHP_SOP_rmhost/README.md

 ## Known issues

-1. `curl` may raise an error while downloading hg38.chrY reference data.
+1. `curl` may raise an error while downloading hg38.chrY reference data (from China).
 The downloaded file may not be complete.
 It depends on user to download manually or using the "option 2" command.

    ```Text
    curl: (16) Error in the HTTP2 framing layer